 Aims of the mission: the Cities Mission will involve local authorities, citizens, businesses, investors as well as regional and national authorities to:

-- Ensure that these cities act as experimentation and innovation hubs to enable all European cities to follow suit by 2050
+- ensure that these cities act as experimentation and innovation hubs to enable all Europeans cities to follow suit by 2050

 5. A Soil Deal for Europe: 100 living labs and lighthouses to lead the transition towards healthy soils by 2030

-Life on Earth depends on healthy soils, but they are under threat all over the world:
+Life on Earth depends on healthy soils.
+However, they are under threat all over the world:

-- Soils are the basis of 95% of our food and other essential ecosystem services such as clean water, biodiversity and climate regulation.
-However, 60-70% of soils in the EU are considered to be “unhealthy”, making us more vulnerable to food insecurity and extreme weather events;
+- Soils are the foundation of 95% of our food and other essential ecosystem services (clean water, biodiversity, climate regulation).
+However, 60-70% of soils in the EU are considered to be “unhealthy”.
+This makes us more vulnerable to food insecurity and extreme weather events;

-- about 70% of agricultural land in the EU shows excess levels of nutrients with adverse effects on water quality and biodiversity;
+- About 70% of EU’s agricultural land shows excess levels of nutrients with adverse effects on water quality and biodiversity;

-- about 25% of land in Southern, Central and Eastern Europe is at high or very high risk of desertification;
+- Around 25% of land in Southern, Central and Eastern Europe is at high or very high risk of desertification;

 The mission will engage with people and create effective partnerships across sectors and territories to protect and restore soils in Europe and beyond.
 It will contribute to Green Deal targets relating to sustainable farming, climate resilience, biodiversity and zero-pollution.